bcgov/queue-management/openshift/templates/Readme.md

 - queue-management-frontend-dc.yml - Creates the queue management Front End Pods.
 Please note that this also creates a Config Map that needs to be updated with your Openshift & Keycloak variables.
 - queue-management-api-dc.yml - Creates the queue management API Pods.
 Please note that this also creates a Config Map that needs to be updated with your Openshift & Keycloak variables.
+- crond-send-appointment-reminder-deploy - creates reminder pods for sending email reminders.
+Also creates two Config Maps that needs to be updated with authentication details

+- appointment-frontend-dc.yaml - creates appointment front end Pods.
+This also creates a Config Map that needs to be updated with your authentication details.
 ### Installation for Appointments on Online

 ## Build Configuration Templates